nichia/nichia.github.io/_posts/2019-06-19-campoutz_react_redux_final_project.markdown

 The basics of Campoutz is done and deployed to heroku.

-You can heck out some campgrounds on: [https://campoutz.herokuapp.com/](https://campoutz.herokuapp.com/)
+Click on the link to check out some campgrounds: [https://campoutz.herokuapp.com/](https://campoutz.herokuapp.com/)

-(create your own sign-up or use this pre-made account to save to favorites:  'username: lorem' and 'password: password'.)
+<sub><sup>* create your own sign-up or use this pre-made account to save to favorites:  ' username: lorem and password: password </sup></sub>